 Anime and Manga

-- Sailor Neptune's Deep Aqua Mirror in Sailor Moon, one of the talismans that summons the Holy Grail.
+- Sailor Neptune's Deep Aqua Mirror, one of the talismans that summons the Holy Grail.
 It can be used to see other locations and reveal illusions, not to mention it shoots water out of the glass.

 - Also Nehelenia's mirror in Super S, which corrupts her younger self into the Vain Sorceress she grew up to be.
-Later, in the first part of Stars, Nehelenia used mirrors and crystal shards to brainwash some people (including Mamoru) and traps the Senshi in others until Usagi, The Messiah, talks her out of it.
+Later, in the first part of Stars, Nehelenia used mirrors and crystal shards to brainwash some people (including Mamoru) and traps the Senshi in others until Usagi, the Messianic Archetype, talks her out of it.

 - The two mirrors in Mugen Densetsu Takamagahara Dream Saga.
 They're both based on Amaterasu's mirror.

-- We see another in Slayers NEXT.
-Aqua the Dragon uses it to show to Lina the horrible consequences of invoking the Lord Of Nightmares through her most powerful Black Magic spell
+- Another is seen in Slayers NEXT.
+Aqua the Dragon uses it to show Lina the horrible potential consequences of invoking the Lord Of Nightmares through her most powerful Black Magic spell.

 - Ichika's adventure in Uta Kata starts when Manatsu appears in an old mirror and promptly exits it with a cool light show.

-- Haunted Junction gives us the Mirror Girl or Kagamiko, a female ghost with the looks of a Moe Moe girl who resides inside of a floating mirror.
-In the manga, she also has the power of showing the other characters what's reflected in other mirrors and also can use her mirror as a teleport device.
+- Haunted Junction has the Mirror Girl or Kagamiko, a female ghost with the looks of an adorable little girl who resides inside of a floating mirror.
+In the manga, she also has the power of showing other characters what's reflected in other mirrors and also can use her own as a teleport device.